 "Immigrants make America great (they also cooked your food and served you today)."

-A diner shared this message—which they found printed on the bottom of the receipt they received at Kiwiana, a bistro in the Park Slope neighborhood of Brooklyn run by New Zealand-born chef Mark Simmons—on Twitter.
+A diner shared this message—which they found printed on the bottom of the receipt they received at Kiwiana, a bistro in the Park Slope neighbourhood of Brooklyn run by New Zealand-born chef Mark Simmons—on Twitter.
 Now, the tiny but powerful note has gone viral.

 The Kiwi chef and alum of season four of Top Chef has lived in the US for ten years.
 He said the message was a response to President Trump's controversial executive order regarding immigrants from seven Muslim-majority countries.